-The continuous spread of the COVID-19 may continue to affect the Group's and the Company's operation.
-The ultimate impact of the COVID-19 is highly uncertain and subject to change.
-The Group and the Company will continuously monitor the impact of COVID-19 on their operations and their financial performances.
-The Group and the Company will also be taking appropriate and timely measures to minimize the potential impact of the outbreak on the Group's and the Company's operation.
+The Group and the Company will continuously monitor the impact of Covid-19 on their operations and their financial performances.
+The Group and the Company will also be taking appropriate and timely measures to minimise the potential impact of the outbreak on the Group's and the Company's operation.